 Michelle fell in love with the mountains spending her childhood summers in North Carolina!
 Originally from Michigan, she earned a bachelor’s degree in education from Central Michigan University.
 With her passion for continuing education, Michelle is currently earning her master’s degree in mathematics education through East Carolina University, and she just received her TEFL certification while studying and teaching in Thailand.
 In her free time, Michelle enjoys planning her next travel adventure, practicing yoga, and cooking for her friends and family.

 Chef Richard is a central figure at camp and is passionate about making mealtimes an integral part of the camp experience.
 More than a chef, Richard teaches cooking and baking classes and knows the campers by name.
 He was formerly head chef at the Trillium Links and Lakes Club in Cashiers, NC.
+He is a nationally certified ice carving judge, and his cuisine was recently featured in Martha Steward Weddings.
 He also serves as a pastor to a congregation in Marion, NC.